 Bob and Gail have been involved in numerous ministries through the years, often working as partners.
 In addition to Young Life, they were also volunteer leaders for Youth for Christ for a short time when they first moved to Delaware.
-They were also involved in teaching 5th and 6th grade Sunday School, Junior Church, and led Junior High Youth Ministry at Evangelical Presbyterian Church.
-Bob has been a Deacon for both EP Church as well as Cornerstone working primarily in the area of Mercy Ministries; have led a home group for several years and have been involved in Cornerstone’s Music Ministry for 19 years.
-They also enjoy housing international students from the English Language Institute at the University of Delaware.
+They were also involved in teaching 5th and 6th grade Sunday School, Junior Church, and led the Junior High Youth Ministry at Evangelical Presbyterian Church.
+Bob has been a Deacon for both EP Church as well as Cornerstone, working primarily in the area of Mercy Ministries.
+Bob and Gail have been leading a home group for several years and Bob has been involved in Cornerstone’s Music Ministry for 19 years.
+They both enjoy housing international students from the English Language Institute at the University of Delaware.
 Bob and Gail use this as an opportunity to share the gospel and show God’s love to students from all over the world.

-Bob and Gail’s younger son, Jeff, attends Cornerstone as well and is involved as an usher and in the Nursery.
+Bob and Gail’s younger son, Jeff, attends Cornerstone and is involved as an usher and in the nursery.
 Their older son, Brian, died 18 years ago at the age of 18.
 The struggles they went through with Brian’s addiction and death resulted in both a stronger marriage and a more urgent desire to minister to others and help those who have suffered through significant loss.

 Bob hopes to approach this office with a heart of humility and a love for the people of this congregation.